On the uniqueness of elliptic K3 surfaces with maximal singular fibre

-Note that we have four normalisations available: M\"obius transformation in $T$ (e.g.~to fix the cusps) and rescaling by $X\mapsto\alpha^2 X, Y\mapsto \alpha^3 Y$.
+Note that we have four normalisations available: M\"obius transformation in $T$ (e.g.~to fix the images of the singular fibres) as well as rescaling by $(X, Y) \mapsto (\alpha^2 X, \alpha^3 Y)$.
+Note that over non-algebraically closed fields, this variable change yields the quadratic twist over $k(\sqrt{\alpha})$.
 In the following, we will use these normalisations in a convenient way.

-\begin{Proposition} There is a unique elliptic $K3$-surface over $k$ with a fibre $I^*_{14}$.
+\begin{Proposition} There is a unique elliptic $K3$-surface over $k$ with a fibre of type $I^*_{14}$.
 Its equation can be given as

 This surface has discriminant $\Delta=4T^4 +13T^2 +32.$ \end{Proposition}